chivalry/filemaker.vim/README.md

 - There's no space between a parameter and its following semicolon.
 - When multiple parameters appear on a single line there's a space between the semicolon and the next parameter.

-FileMaker Vim, by default, follows these conventions strictly.
+filemaker.vim, by default, follows these conventions strictly.
 I'll admit that this isn't always the best option for readibility (which is the purpose of my general conventions), but for an early version it was easiest to use the same conventions across the board.

 Some customization is possible, however, and I plan to include more down the road.
 For the time being you can override two of the defaults by setting global variables within your `.vimrc` file.